 Exclusive Use & Possession of the Marital Home

 Exclusive use and possession of the marital home gives one spouse the right to remain in the home both during the pendency of the action and potentially when the divorce is finalized.
 When one spouse has exclusive use and possession of the marital home, the other spouse is prevented from returning to the home.
-If there are children involved in the divorce, a judge will likely ensure that the parent who has majority timesharing with the children remain in the marital home.
+If there are children involved in the divorce, a judge will likely ensure that the parent who has the majority of timesharing with the children remains in the marital home.

 Injunctions and Restraining Orders